 The oven mitts can be machine washed, but it’s recommended that they be air-dried to avoid shrinking.

 Material: Yarn-dyed linen and cotton | Dimensions: 8 x 34.5 inches | Machine Washable: Yes

 "The fabric of this stylish mitt is ultra-soft and the mitts are plush with padding.
 My hands were not only comfortable, but completely covered and protected from hot cookware."

-If you're in the market for an oven mitt, we recommend the Homwe Extra-Long Professional Silicone Oven Mitt (view at Amazon) because it's lightweight and flexible, but stands up to heat and heavy use.
-As for a pot holder, the Ritz Royale Collection Terry Cloth Pot Holder (view at Amazon) is a nostalgic, machine-washable option that ensures better heat protection than flat fabrics.
+If you're in the market for an oven mitt, we recommend the Homwe Extra-Long Professional Silicone Oven Mitt because it's lightweight and flexible, but stands up to heat and heavy use.
+As for a pot holder, the Oxo Good Grips Silicone Pot Holder scored highly in tests because of its extremely soft lining and the fact that there was minimal heat transfer.